-Your patio or dock are the perfect place to enjoy a cup of hot coffee on autumn mornings, or to snuggle up on your porch swing at night and listen to the wind blow the leaves.
+Your patio or dock are the perfect place to enjoy a cup of hot coffee on autumn mornings, or to snuggle up on your porch swing at night, and listen to the wind blow through the leaves.

-There are a ton of different fire pit designs, but most are big enough to fit four camp chairs around them, so you can enjoy the heat by yourself, or share with the friends!
+There are a ton of different fire pit designs, but most are big enough to fit four camp chairs around, so you can enjoy the heat by yourself, or share with friends!

 Hearth and Home Outdoors

-These fireplaces are definitely the most expensive options, and would require a contractor or a really talented handyman to achieve the proper safety requirements.
+These fireplaces are definitely the most expensive option, and would require a contractor or a really talented handyman to achieve the proper safety requirements.

 Propane and Propane Accessories

-If you are worried about an open flame near children, the risk of fire associated with a wood-burning option, you’re on a tight budget, or you’re Hank Hill and you just love propane, you can always get an efficient, cleaning-burning propane heater.
+If you are worried about an open flame near children, a risk you take with a wood-burning option, you’re on a tight budget, or you’re Hank Hill and you just love propane, you can always get an efficient, cleaning-burning propane heater.

-Many of the newer ones have safe spark igniters, low oxygen sensors, and other safety measures if you’re worried about about your well being and the well being of guests.
+Many of the newer ones have safe spark igniters, low oxygen sensors and other safety measures if you’re worried about about your well being and the well being of guests.

 Camp heaters also work really well for this purpose, and you can transport them easily if you decide to enjoy a friend’s patio during the fall as well.